See Prosperident’s David Harris being interviewed by Dr. Peter Boulden of the Bulletproof Dentist.

-While some police officers may be reluctant to working with a private investigator, especially in states where there are not strict licensure requirements in place for private investigators, it is important for them to take advantage of a private investigator’s services when they are unable to solve a case themselves.
+While some police officers may be reluctant to work with a private investigator, especially in states where there are not strict licensure requirements in place for private investigators, it is important for them to take advantage of a private investigator’s services when they are unable to solve a case themselves.
 It is also similarly important for private investigators to respect the work that the detectives have already done.
-Establishing a relationship could prove to be helpful on not only the case that each are working on in the present, but also for future cases as well.
+Establishing a relationship could prove to be helpful not only for the case that each is working on in the present but also for future cases as well.

 Furthermore, a great number of private investigators were once part of law enforcement in some capacity, which helps bridge the gap between law enforcement and private investigators by helping to establish common ground and a rapport.

 For attorneys who are pursuing the conviction or vindication of an individual, a private investigator can prove to be an important asset, depending on the type of case.
 While more straightforward criminal cases (for example, DUI) may not necessitate the need for a private investigator, more complicated or serious cases will.